PHASED RE-ENTRY PLAN

 Can I just show up to worship?

 To accommodate everyone safely, we ask that you sign up to attend a worship service.
 This is a temporary measure and we ask for your patience.
 The link will be available on our website on MONDAYS at NOON of each week.
-The first sign-up will be available June 22 at noon.
 If you do not have internet access, please call the church beginning at that same time, and speak with Lorrie Russell, (440)237-7958 ext.
 123.

 What do I need to know about returning to onsite worship?